Gradings on Lie algebras, systolic growth, and cohopfian properties of nilpotent groups: Generalities, grading and extensions of scalars

 \subsection{Arbitrary algebras}

 Let $R$ be a scalar ring, that is, an associative, unital, commutative ring.
 In this section, we call {\em $R$-algebra} an $R$-module endowed with an arbitrary $R$-bilinear law, with no further assumption; it in particular includes Lie algebras, associative non-unital algebras and various generalizations.
-When $R=K$ is a field, by {\em $K$-fda} we mean a $K$-algebra that is finite-dimensional as vector space.

 If $\g$ is an $R$-algebra, we define its {\em lower series} as follows: $\g^{(1)}=\g$, and, for $k\ge 2$,

 This is a bilateral ideal.
 For $k\ge 0$, if $\g^{(k+1)}=0$, then $\g$ is called {\em $k$-step nilpotent}; if this holds for some $k$, then $\g$ is called nilpotent; its {\em nilpotency length} is the smallest $k$ for which this holds.
 When $\g$ is a Lie algebra, it is the usual lower central series.